arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 ## Language primitives

 Language primitives are methods which can be used inside of a program definition.
+They execute on local state and do not require network communication.

 #### Calculation operators
 * \+ (addition - works on a list)